ainfanzon/MariaDB_examples/maxscl/failover/README.md

 __COMMANDS:__

-On all the database servers, execute the following commands on the __mysql__ client tool.
-First check the IP address of the container.
+On all the database servers, execute the following commands from the __mysql__ client tool.
+First check the IP address of the docker container.
 Then check the __trashme__ database does NOT exist.
-Create the __trashme__ database and validate it was created in all the replicas.
+Create the __trashme__ database in the master database and validate it was created in all the replicas.

 \> system hostname -I<br>
 \> SHOW DATABASES;<br>